r-sain/draggable-todo-list-ts/README.md

 # About the app
 A todo list, with add, edit and delete features.
 You can drag and drop them to arrange them into 3 main groups named Added Tasks, Started Tasks, Completed Tasks.
 It also has a priority selection which adds color coded option when adding the todo, defaulted as low.
 It also has toast popups showing what just happened.
-It is made using react and typescript.
+It is made using react and typescript and it has persistent storage using local storage.

 # Steps to replicate on local machine
 1. Clone the repository